Gordon999/PiVideoer3/README.md

 Can control focus on a pi v3camera, auto, continuous,  manual or spot.
 For spot click on image when in menu showing focus options.

 h264s captured in /home/《user》/Videos. can be converted to a mp4.

+To install:

+Install latest FULL RaspiOS based on Bullseye or Bookworm (tested with FULL 32bit and 64bit versions)

+if using BOOKWORM switch to X11. sudo raspi-config, choose advanced , choose 6A X11 option, reboot.

+sudo apt install python3-opencv

+sudo pip3 install ephem --break-system-packages (or use venv!!)

+Download PiVideoer3.py and copy to /home/《user》

+Note buttons with RED text use right mouse click, others left click.
+Click on left or right part of button as appropriate.